2BAD/bitrix/README.md

 To facilitate better architecture, the client divided into layers:

 1. **Methods** — a mostly generic [methods](/docs/methods.md) like `call` to work with Bitrix API methods.
 They take care of the routine and provide a foundation for more complex operations.
-2. **Client** — a generic [client](/source/client), which takes care of some additional routine tasks like setting access token on every request and providing generic methods.
+2. **Client** — a generic [client](/source/client), which takes care of some additional routine tasks like setting access token on every request, setting up a queue for the rate limiting, and providing generic methods.
 3. **Services** — each [service](/docs/services) provides an expressive interface to work with a specific group of Bitrix REST API operations.
 In essence, they do orchestrate generic client methods and parameters to get proper results.
 4. **Bitrix client** — a top-level [provider](/source/bitrix.ts) of generic method and services.
 An effortless way to deal with Bitrix REST API by using an intuitive API, which takes care of all underlying complexity.